PedroCunha710/PedroCunha710/README.md

 - 🎓 Studying **Computer Engineering** at ESTG – Politécnico do Porto
 - 💻 Deepening my knowledge of databases, software development, and engineering best practices
 - 📍 Based in the Porto, Portugal
-- 🌱 Always learning — next goal is landing my first opportunity in software development
+- 🌱 Still learning, aiming to land my first opportunity in software development

 ---